NazaninMottaghi/nazaninmottaghi.github.io/about.md

 ## About Me

 Hi, I’m Nazanin, a Postdoctoral Researcher in Digital Finance with a strong background in Mathematics, Blockchain, DeFi, and Real Estate Tokenization at KTH Royal Institute of Technology.
-With a Ph.D. in Mathematics and several years of postdoctoral experience, my work bridges the gap between advanced quantitative methods and innovative financial technologies.
-I focus on exploring how decentralized finance (DeFi), blockchain, and tokenization are transforming traditional markets, especially in the real estate sector.
+With a Ph.D. in Mathematics and several years of postdoctoral experience, I bridge advanced quantitative methods with innovative financial technologies, focusing on how decentralized finance (DeFi), blockchain, and tokenization are transforming traditional markets, particularly in the real estate sector.

 Throughout my career, I have collaborated with startups, contributed to cutting-edge research, and presented at international conferences.